Benny9932/excel-vba-amortization-table/README.md

 - **Dynamic Table Creation**: Implements a loop to calculate and populate the amortization table dynamically.
 - **Formatting Automation**: Utilizes VBA macros to automate formatting tasks, enhancing data presentation and readability.

-## Usage

-1. Open the Excel file containing the VBA script.
-2. Enable macros if prompted.
-3. Use the provided macros to input loan information, generate the amortization table, and perform formatting tasks.

 ## Macros Overview